josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 2)  You will be prompted to log in with your Azure account.
 Use the same Azure account you used to provision the services in the [Before the hands-on lab](./Setup.md) setup.

-3)  Once authenticated, you should see the Machine Learning Experimentation Workspace you provisioned, displayed on the welcome page of the Workbench.
+1)  Once authenticated, you should see the Machine Learning Experimentation Workspace you provisioned, displayed on the welcome page of the Workbench

 4)  Select the **+** symbol next to the PROJECTS header above your Experimentation Workspace (1), then select **New Project**.
 This opens the New Project form.
-Within the form, enter **FlightDelays** for the project name (2), **C:\HOL** for the project directory (3), ensure your Experimentation workspace is selected, select the **Blank Project** project template (4), then click **Create** (5).
+Within the form, enter **FlightDelays** for the project name (2), **C:\HOL** for the project directory (3), ensure your Experimentation workspace is selected, select the **Blank Project** project template (4), then select **Create** (5).

     ![Create new project in the Azure Machine Learning Workbench](media/create-new-workbench-project.png)

-5)  This will create the following new file path with a default project structure: C:\HOL\FlightDelays.
+1)  This will create the following new file path with a default project structure: C:\HOL\FlightDelays

     ![Project structure generated after creating new Workbench project](media/new-project-structure.png)

 ### Task 2: Upload the Sample Datasets

-1. Before you begin creating a machine learning experiment, there are three datasets you need to load.
+1. Before you begin creating a machine learning experiment, there are three datasets you need to load

-2. Download the three CSV sample datasets from here: <http://bit.ly/2wGAqrl> (If you get an error, or the page won't open, try pasting the URL into a new browser window and verify the case sensitive URL is exactly as shown).
+1. Download the three CSV sample datasets from here: <http://bit.ly/2wGAqrl> (If you get an error, or the page won't open, try pasting the URL into a new browser window and verify the case sensitive URL is exactly as shown)

 3. Extract the ZIP and verify you have the following files: